A corporation is a business entity created under state law, that stands as an independent legal person, apart from its shareholders and directors.

-A corporation's owners or shareholders receive the benefit of limited liability for the obligations of the corporation, and are thus ordinarily shielded from the corporation's creditors even in the event that the corporation cannot pay its obligations.
-There are procedural requirements imposed on corporations which may deter some businesses from opting to incorporate.
+A corporation's owners, known as shareholders, receive the benefit of limited liability for the obligations of the corporation, and are thus ordinarily shielded from the corporation's creditors even in the event that the corporation lacks sufficient capital or resources to satisfy its debts and obligations.

-Corporations are treated as "C Corporations" unless they elect to be treated as S Corporations.
+Corporations are treated as C Corporations unless they elect to be treated as S Corporations.

 A C Corporation prepares an annual tax return, deducting its business expenses from revenues in order to determine and declare its taxable income.
-Generally speaking, the taxable income will be the money the corporation retains at the end of the year for its future needs and operating expenses, and the amount it distributes to its shareholders as dividends.
+Generally speaking, the corporation's taxable income will be the money the corporation retains at the end of the year for its future needs and operating expenses, and the amount it distributes to its shareholders as dividends.

 The C Corporation may ordinarily deduct the entire value of the fringe benefits offered to shareholders who also serve as employees.
 Fringe benefits packages may include:

 Caps apply to deductions for medical, long-term care and disability insurance.
 For some fringe benefits, non-discrimination rules apply, meaning that the corporation may only take a deduction for the benefit if it is made available to all employees.

 As compared to other business entities, a C Corporation enjoys considerable flexibility in its ability to carry corporate losses forward to future tax years, meaning that it will normally be easier for a C Corporation to deduct the full value of its losses from its present and future income as compared to other entities.